openego/eGo/doc/theoretical_background.rst

 The tool *eGo* unites the extra high (ehv) and high voltage (hv) models with the medium (mv) and low voltage (lv) models to ascertain the costs per selected measure and scenario.
-This results in a cross-grid-level economic result of the electrical grid and storage optimisation.
+This results in a cross-grid-level economic result of the electrical grid and storage optimization.

 Overnight costs